steeno/EU4ConsolePatcher/README.md

 # EU4ConsolePatcher
-A simple memory patcher which enables the internal developer console in ironman/multiplayer mode
+A simple memory patcher which enables the internal developer console in ironman mode

 ## Todo
 * Rework Memory/Patch classes